Mary Silliman: Revolutionary War

 Knowing that military involvement in the American Revolutionary War could rob her of her second husband through absence or death, Mary learned the workings of his farm as well as knowledge of his financial affairs.
 Mary fell ill with dysentery in 1776 but upon recovery, ran the Silliman farm, entertained militia officers, housed refugees of war, managed the labor of several enslaved workers and her adult stepson, drew accounts, and collected rent on her late first husband’s farms, all while her husband led the state militia.

 On May 2, 1779, a band of Loyalists captured Gold and his son from a previous marriage, Billy, holding them prisoner on a Long Island farm.
-At the time of their kidnapping, Mary was six months pregnant with their second child; the child Benjamin was held during his father's captivity.
+At the time of their kidnapping, Mary was six months pregnant with their second child; the child Benjamin was born during his father's captivity.
 Money was a constant struggle, as the family assets suffered from Gold’s indefinite absence and General Washington’s refusal to offer assistance to Gold who, though an officer, was not on active service at the time of his capture.
 Gold survived a bout of smallpox early in his captivity and often went without the comforts of adequate food and clothing.
 Correspondence between husband and wife was sparse and delayed.

 On the morning of July 7, 1779, a British fleet arrived to mount a full-scale attack on Fairfield, and Mary evacuated her household to North Stratford.
 Throughout her husband’s captivity, she wrote letters to well-connected men, like Connecticut’s Governor Trumbull, in order to appeal for their help in securing an exchange for Gold.
 Because the Patriots had no acceptable prisoner to exchange for Gold, some of his friends decided to take one.
 They chose Tory leader and Chief Justice Thomas Jones of Long Island.
 On November 6, with the consent of the Governor, Captain David Hawley of Stratford and Captain Samuel Lockwood of Norwalk captured both the Judge and a young man named Willett, whom they hoped to exchange for Billy.
 Jones was held in Mary's home for a few days before the authorities moved him on.
 On April 27, 1780, a boat which Mary had hired departed Black Rock Harbor with Judge Jones aboard to return him and bring Silliman back.
 By coincidence that very same day, Silliman’s New York captors had chosen to send him home, so both prisoners returned safely home.